tpapp/skeleton.jl/README.md

 ## Installation

-This is not a package, just a script.
+This is **not a package, just a script**.
 Clone from the repository, eg

 ```sh
 git clone https://github.com/tpapp/skeleton.jl.git